r7uaz0n/jekyll-now/_posts/2017-4-23-day-sixteen.md

 ![image_of_sketch3](http://r7uaz0n.github.io/images/sketch3.jpg)
 ![image_of_debugger1](http://r7uaz0n.github.io/images/debugger1.png)

-I needed to understand this in order to solve another problem which involved Nesting For Loops in a multi-dimensional array which is frying my brain.
+I needed to understand this in order to solve another problem which involves Nesting For Loops in a multi-dimensional array which was frying my brain so I decided to leave it for the day.

 ## Questions:

 ## Bugs discovered / what I got stuck on:

+- Nesting For Loops

 ## Useful links to save for later: